rolfsimoes/sitsdata/README.md

 License: Creative Commons Attribution 4.0 International (CC BY 4.0).

-#### Samples for LULC Cerrado biome classification using Landsat-8 OLI data
+### Land Use and Land Cover for Brazilian Cerrado using Landsat-8 OLI

 This dataset was produced by a systematic sampling using a grid of 5km x 5km throughout the Cerrado biome, collecting 85,026 samples.
 The training data labels were extracted from three sources: the pastureland map of 2018 from Pastagem.org, MapBiomas Collection 5 for  2018, and Brazil's National Mapping Agency IBGE maps for 2016-2018.
 Out of the 85,026 samples, the authors selected those where there was no disagreement between the labels assigned by the three sources.
 The resulting set had 48,850 points from which the authors extracted time series using a Landsat-8 data cube for year 2018.
 The distribution of samples for each class is the following: `Annual Crop` (6887), `Cerradao` (4211), `Cerrado` (21,909), `Natural Non Vegetated` (38), `Pasture` (12,894), `Perennial Crop` (68), `Silviculture` (805), `Sugarcane` (1775), and `Water` (263).